List of Sekirei characters: Takami Sahashi

 Takami Sahashi (佐橋 高美, Sahashi Takami) is the mother of Minato and Yukari, MBI's head researcher, and the person in charge of the Sekirei Plan.
 Before the beginning of the series, Takami, along with Hiroto, discovers the Sekirei Ark and later gives birth to Minato and Yukari out of wedlock with Minaka due to her refusal to allow Minaka to be part of their family.
 She later reveals that she lied about working at a pharmaceutical company to Minato when she takes him in temporary custody after the escape plan.
 Whenever she is angry or making jokes, she makes a demonic facial visage, a trait that is shared with Yukari.
 She is also the modifier of Homura (together with Takehito), Musubi, Shiina and Kusano, possibly out of shame as she frequently expresses doubt and disgust at Hiroto for what he is doing.
 She has a long scar over her left eye, received from Yomi while trying to protect Kusano.
-Her relationship with her children is somewhat unclear, as Minoto says that when he and Yukari were younger Takami was always busy at her job and never around much, and she frequently gives him "tough love" most of the time, such as cutting down his allowance when he is moving from his old apartment and lecturing him over the phone, but there seems no doubt that she does care deeply for her children and it is possible that she has always seen great potential in Minato, as when after Kusano's emergence she told Homura (with a faint smile) that she knew more about Kusano's Ashikabi than anyone else and her acceptance of Minato's decision to learn everything about Sekirei so that he can one day free them all, although she warns him to never become like Minaka.
+Her relationship with her children is somewhat unclear, as Minoto says that when he and Yukari were younger Takami was always busy at her job and never around much, and she frequently gives him "tough love" most of the time, such as cutting down his allowance when he is moving from his old apartment and lecturing him over the phone, but there seems no doubt that she does care deeply for her children and it is possible that she has always seen great potential in Minato, as when just before Kusano's emergence she told Homura (with a faint smile) that she knew Kusano's Ashikabi better than anyone else and her acceptance of Minato's decision to join MBI and learn everything about Sekirei so that he can one day free them all, although she warns him to never become like Minaka.